TOP 5+ Best Mountain Bike GPS (2019)

 You get to customize the screen to display only the information you want to see most.

-The GPS is compatible with iPhone.
+Lezyne Bike Computer is compatible with the iPhone.
 It can also be paired with cadence sensors and heart rate monitor.
 All of your ride data will be transferred to an app of Lezyne’s GPS.
 The information will later be auto-synced to STRAVA.

 - Reasonable priced.